A peer-to-peer network for the sovereign age.

 derive: Rings macros, including wasm_export macro.

 Rings is layered so that every layer is decentralized — there is no server in the data path.
+This is a data-path topology statement, not a permissionless Sybil-resistance claim; see SECURITY.md.
 Each layer maps directly to a crate/module:

 ┌──────────────────────────────────────────────────────────────────────┐